 Arson is defined as the willful and malicious burning or charring of property.
-There are many types of arson crimes, including setting fire to one's property with fraudulent intent--such as to collect insurance money.
+There are many types of arson crimes, including setting fire to one's property with fraudulent intent--like when someone burns their house to collect insurance money.
 While the majority of arson crimes involve damage to buildings, arson can also be committed by a person who sets fire to forest land or a boat.
 Arson statutes typically classify arson as a felony due to the potential to cause injuries or death.

 Degrees of Arson